wendahere/JAWS/README.md

   sleep(0.5)
 ```
 credits to randomnerd tutorials
 We also did some code to light up an LED using a web server.
-It can be found [here}
+It can be found [here](https://github.com/wendahere/JAWS/blob/master/Content/esp32%20as%20webserver%20to%20control%20LED%20on%20pin2.py).
+See you next week!

 _placeholder text_

 ## Week 5 (11/11/19 - 17/11/19):